MilesTsue93/Kyle2Miles93/README.md

 ### Data analyst + Software Engineer with training in programming languages (Python, Javascript, C) and Databases.
 Background in classical music performance on double bass.

 * I'm currently learning all facets of Software Engineering.
-Interested in pure math as well.

 ## Hobbies